 Social Media as the New Booking Engine

-Social platforms have evolved from inspiration boards to primary discovery engines.
+Social platforms have gone from inspiration boards to primary discovery engines.
 Half of consumers make purchases based on trusted influencer content, and 50% express a desire to book trips they see on their social feeds.
-81% of Millennial and Gen Z travelers now plan getaways based on what they've seen on screens — making social visibility a direct revenue driver for STR hosts.
+81% of Millennial and Gen Z travelers now plan getaways based on what they've seen on screens, making social visibility a direct revenue driver for your rental.

 Designing for Viral Travel Intents